-Access to many electronic materials and services that students at the University of Helsinki use are restricted so that they can be used within the university network.
-This might be due to information security or because the university has to pay for the services and therefore they cannot be made available to users other than university students or staff.
-Services restricted to the university network include, among others, several library services, such as dictionaries and search databases with their text materials.
+Many of the electronic materials and services available to the students of the University of Helsinki can only be accessed through the university’s network.
+The access is restricted due to information security and because the university pays for the services according to use; therefore, they cannot be made available to users other than university students or staff.
+Services restricted to the university network include several library services, such as dictionaries and various search databases with their text materials.
 Other services that require a connection to the university network include, for instance, remote access to the home directory.

-At the University of Helsinki, there are two ways to form a connection with the university network:
+Students of the University of Helsinki have three options for forming a connection with the university network:

-Pulse Secure is available for all the most common operating systems and mobile devices.
-You can therefore use Pulse Secure to easily connect to the university’s library databases and dictionaries also on your mobile phone or tablet.
+OpenVPN is available for all the most common operating systems and mobile devices.
+You can, therefore, use OpenVPN to easily connect to the university’s library databases and dictionaries also on your mobile phone or tablet.

 Please note that you have two options for VPN connections.
 The uh-vpn-helsinkifi-only (or HY-TUN) connection is recommended for use in a trusted network, such as your home network, and the uh-vpn-allroute (or HY-VPN) in other networks.
 Some services (such as the MOT dictionaries) require the latter connection method.

 AVD (Azure Virtual Desktop) is a virtual Windows desktop which you can use with a browser or client software installed on your computer.
 You can run programs on the remote desktop just as you would on a conventional university workstation.
 In a virtual desktop the operating system environment is “streamed” to your computer so you are seeing another operating system desktop inside your current operating system, but nothing is installed on your computer – you just control the virtual operating system remotely.
 The AVD virtual desktop is specifically meant for students and carries some restrictions, of which you can read more in the Helpdesk operating instructions.

 With AVD, students can also use some of the IT station applications on their own computer (such as SPSS, Stata, Atlas.TI and R for Windows as well as other software suitable for studying and research).